Lower Division

 (course syllabus)

 The road to democratization in most countries in recent years has been marked by large-scale social movements.
 This course will begin with an examination of various theories of democracy and democratization .
 It will specifically analyze the role of class, culture, ideology, and religion in the democratization process.
 Finally, we will apply the theories to the three cases of South Korea, Indonesia, and Iran, three countries with mixed successes.
 Open to all classes.
-Dist: INT; WCuIt: NW.
+Dist: INT or SOC; WCuIt: NW.

 back to top